-At its June 12, 2013 annual meeting of stockholders, the Company's stockholders approved an amendment to the 2007 Plan (the "Amended 2007 Plan"), which increased the number of shares available for future grant by 21 million shares.
+At its June 12, 2013 annual meeting of stockholders, the Company's stockholders approved an amendment to the 2007 Plan, which increased the number of shares available for future grant by 4.2 million shares.

-At December 31, 2013, there were 16.4 million shares available for future issuance under the Amended 2007 Plan.
-Under the fungible share pool formula, the number of total shares available for future awards under the Amended 2007 Plan would be reduced by the fungible share pool multiple of 1.5 for each share of common stock included in an award other than a stock option or SAR award.
+At December 31, 2014, there were 3.4 million shares available for future issuance under the Amended 2007 Plan.
+Under the fungible share pool formula, the number of total shares available for future awards under the Amended 2007 Plan would be reduced by the fungible share pool multiple of 1.5 for each share of common stock included in an award other than a stock option or SAR award granted prior to December 2, 2014 and 1.57 for each share of common stock included in an award other than a stock option or SAR award granted on or after December 2, 2014.
 Accordingly, the total number of shares awarded in the future under the Amended 2007 Plan could be less than the number of shares currently available for issuance.